Colin-b/pyxelrest/README.md

 `shift_result` is not an option anymore.
 As a result, formulas results will start from the first cell.

 `methods` option is now `selected_methods` option within `open_api` section.

+`headers` section is now expected as a sub-section within `network` section.

 ##### Previous (0.69.0)